Klondike Gold Rush: Discovery (1896)

-On August 16, 1896, an American prospector named George Carmack, his Tagish wife Kate Carmack (Shaaw Tláa), her brother Skookum Jim (Keish), and their nephew Dawson Charlie (K̲áa Goox̱) were travelling south of the Klondike River.
+On August 16, 1896, an American prospector named George Carmack and two Tagish men, Skookum Jim (Keish), and Tagish Charlie (K̲áa Goox̱) were travelling south of the Klondike River.
 Following a suggestion from Robert Henderson, a Canadian prospector, they began looking for gold on Bonanza Creek, then called Rabbit Creek, one of the Klondike's tributaries.
 It is not clear who discovered the gold: George Carmack or Skookum Jim, but the group agreed to let George Carmack appear as the official discoverer because they feared that authorities would not recognize an indigenous claimant.

 In any event, gold was present along the river in huge quantities.
-Carmack measured out four claims, strips of ground that could later be legally mined by the owner, along the river; these including two for himself—one as his normal claim, the second as a reward for having discovered the gold—and one each for Jim and Charlie.
-The claims were registered the next day at the police post at the mouth of the Fortymile River and news spread rapidly from there to other mining camps in the Yukon River valley.
+Carmack measured out four strips of ground for mining along the river, two for himself as the discoverer and one each for Jim and Charlie.
+These claims were registered the next day at the police post at the mouth of the Fortymile River and news spread rapidly from there to other mining camps in the Yukon River valley.

 By the end of August, all of Bonanza Creek had been claimed by miners.
-A prospector then advanced up into one of the creeks feeding into Bonanza, later to be named Eldorado Creek.
-He discovered new sources of gold there, which would prove to be even richer than those on Bonanza.
+A prospector then advanced up into one of the creeks feeding into the Bonanza, later to be named Eldorado Creek.
+He discovered new sources of gold there, which would prove to be even richer than those on the Bonanza.
 Claims began to be sold between miners and speculators for considerable sums.
 Just before Christmas, word of the gold reached Circle City.
 Despite the winter, many prospectors immediately left for the Klondike by dog-sled, eager to reach the region before the best claims were taken.
-The outside world was still largely unaware of the news and although Canadian officials had managed to send a message to their superiors in Ottawa about the finds and influx of prospectors, the government did not give it much attention.
+The outside world was still largely unaware of the news, and although Canadian officials had managed to send a message to their superiors in Ottawa about the finds and influx of prospectors, the government did not give it much attention.
 The winter prevented river traffic, and it was not until June 1897 that the first boats left the area, carrying the freshly mined gold and the full story of the discoveries.